AdamWorley/Blog/src/data/blog-posts/chat-gpt.md

 ---
 title: Chat GPT (And other AI tools)
-publishDate: 14 April 2023
+publishDate: 19 May 2023
 description: Chat GPT
-draft: true
+draft: false
 ---

 Unless you have been living under a rock you have almost certainly come across an article or news headline about [OpenAIs ChatGPT](https://chat.openai.com/chat) or one of it's competitors [Googles Bard](https://bard.google.com/) or [Microsoft's Bing chat bot](https://www.bing.com/) (Only available through Edge at the time of writing).